opensimworld/active-npcs/README.md

   say ... and i 'm now leaving
   leave
 ```
-You can add these commands to a notecard named "test.scr" and then ask the Bob to execute them by saying "Bob test" in the local chat.
+You can add these commands to a notecard named "test.scr" inside the controller object, and then ask the Bob to execute them by saying "Bob test" in the local chat.

-In order to add a scenario to a waypoint, create a notecard with the name format:  "_[waypoint-number].scr" and drop it in the controller object.

-For example the "_10.scr" notecard will be executed at waypoint #10, "_11.scr" at waypoint #11 and so on.
-Waypoints start at #0.
-You can find the waypoint number on top of the pegs when editing waypoints (Read below).

 # List of NPC commands

-These commands must be preceded by the name of the NPC.
+When giving commands through the local chat, commands must be preceded by the first name of the NPC.
 Here we assume our NPC is called "Bob"
 ```
-  Bob come         = "Come here ".
-Bob will come move close to you
+  Bob come           : "Come here ".
+Bob will  move close to you

-  Bob moveto 23      : walk towards  waypoint #23
+  Bob moveto 23      :  Walk towards  waypoint #23

-  Bob movetov <23,24,25>  :  walk towards point with coordinates <23,24,25>
+  Bob movetov <23,24,25>  :  walk towards point with coordinates <23,24,25> (Note, no spaces between vector coordinates)

   Bob runtov <23,24,25>  :  run towards point with coordinates <23,24,25>